-12th February 2021 is the first day in the New Year.
+12th February 2021 is the first day of the year.
 I’ve split up traditions across the countries but there are really many overlaps and common themes.
 2021 is the Year of the Ox, and you can read more about the legend of the zodiac animals in my post from last week.

-Similarities in New Year Traditions across the Region
+Similarities in Spring Festival Traditions across the Region

 Many people prepare for the holiday by cooking special foods and cleaning their house.
 It is a festival which traditionally revolves around family reunion with the first day reserved for the nuclear family, and subsequent days for visits of other relatives and friends.